Focus on Eklutna River Restoration

 Water Rights and Property Taxes

 As part of the ongoing work in the once-in-a-generation effort to restore the Eklutna River, a secondary issue has arisen because the Project Owner’s proposed Draft Fish and Wildlife Program would bind the Municipality’s water rights for decades to come and put Municipal taxpayers on the hook for a large portion of the mitigation project.
-In spring 2024, the Assembly has been taking legal actions to better understand this issue and safeguard the Municipality’s water rights and protecting taxpayers from a giant bill.
+Since spring 2024, the Assembly has been taking legal actions to better understand this issue and safeguard the Municipality’s water rights and protecting taxpayers from a giant bill.